Qualifications and Standards Required of Suppliers

 - Developing a Transparent System for Local Contracting, A Manual for Practitioners Based on the eProcurement Experience in Chad (International Finance Corporation, Esso Exploration and Production Chad, Inc.)

-To increase the participation of local businesses in the supply chain, extractive industry companies can ensure that the bidding process accommodates local suppliers as well as creates an open and transparent system to communicate with suppliers.
-To increase the participation of local businesses, extractive industry companies have several options (see IFC’s A guide to getting started in local procurement, pages 31-32, and page 37 in the key resources below), including:
+To increase the participation of local businesses in the supply chain, extractive industry companies need to ensure that the bidding process accommodates local suppliers.
+Critically, and in all cases, it also involves creating an open and transparent system for communicating with suppliers.

-- Creating a system of accreditation of suppliers to verify they are ‘local’ (local business registration, local ownership, or local employee participation levels).
+Creating a system of accreditation of suppliers to verify they are “local” (based on business registration, ownership, or employee participation levels).

-- Changing to tender classifications to account for the type of tender and use of different scoring sheet for local suppliers (for example, different scores for local provides related to price, service, safety, environmental practices as well as technical requirements such as ISO standards).
+Using a different scoring sheet for local suppliers (for example, different scores for local suppliers related to price, service, safety, environmental practices as well as for technical requirements such as ISO standards).

-- Reviewing anti-collusion mechanisms as well as steps to guard against corruption.
+Reviewing anticollusion mechanisms as well as taking steps to guard against corruption.

-- Unbundling contract sizes, including encouraging third party contractors to do so, to permit the participation of local, often small businesses.
+Unbundling contract sizes, and encouraging third-party contractors to do so, to permit the participation of local businesses.

-- Adjusting methods of communication with local businesses about available opportunities, such as accommodation of paper submissions in addition to supplier portals (see Supplier Portals), and tender assistance to ensure local participation, including translation of tender into the local language.
-As an example, see the Expression of Interest page for opportunities at Rio Tinto’s Oyu Tolgoi mine; available in both English and Mongolian.
+Adjusting methods of communication with local businesses about available opportunities, such as the accommodation of paper submissions in addition to submissions through supplier portals (see Supplier Portals), and offering assistance to ensure local participation, including by translating information on tenders into the local language.
+For example, the Expression of Interest page for opportunities at Rio Tinto’s Oyu Tolgoi mine is available in both English and Mongolian.

-- Setting up dedicated teams to simplify the tender process to reduce barriers and to improve communication about upcoming tenders.
-This could include disclosure of the reason for not awarding a contract to local suppliers and the mechanism to facilitate the interaction of local suppliers with the company’s procurement department.
+Setting up dedicated teams to simplify the tender process to reduce barriers and to improve communication about upcoming tenders.
+Examples of communication include the disclosure of reasons for not awarding a contract to local suppliers, and a mechanism for facilitating the interaction of local suppliers with a company’s procurement department.

-All of the methods mentioned above help to facilitate the connection between extractive companies and potential suppliers.
-The appropriate methods depend on a government’s local content policies, and the specific country context.
+All of the methods mentioned above, found in the Key Resource “A Guide to Getting Started in Local Procurement” (pages 31-32, and page 37) help facilitate the connection between extractive companies and potential local suppliers.
+The appropriate methods depend on the government’s local content policies and the specific country context.